Heavy Timber Framing Services

 Contact Us: (561) 405-6433

-At Vintage and Specialty Wood, we have the widest selection of new and reclaimed woods.
-We also have the broadest capabilities to turn those woods into timber framing, structural trusses, non-structural trusses, and decorative beam ceilings.
+At Vintage and Specialty Wood, we proudly offer an extensive selection of new and reclaimed wood.
+Our skill in converting these materials into remarkable timber framing, structural trusses, non-structural trusses, and decorative beam ceilings distinguishes us in the industry.

 What is Timber Framing?